teomanasrintalih/burnit/README.md

-# burnit
+# BurnIT!
+# This game was made in 2022 (discontinued)

-Multiplayer platformer game. (discontinued)
+This is my multiplayer platformer game.